Cog-Creators/Red-DiscordBot/docs/cog_guides/core.rst

 Shuts down the bot.

-Allows Red to shut down gracefully.
+Allows Blue to shut down gracefully.

 This is the recommended method for shutting down the bot.